Anku5hk/Programmers_guide_to_Python/book.md

 # similarly 'something' is also a string literal
 ```
 #### 1.2.2 Keywords
-Are reserved words which are defined by python, so they can't be used as operands.
+Are reserved words which are defined by Python, so they can't be used as operands.
 ```Python
 # some keywords
 if, else, for, while, is, as, or, not, and, None, def, class, return, yield, pass, raise
 ```
 #### 1.2.3 Operands/Variable
 Are objects that hold values, it has a user-defined name, a name should not begin with a underscore (because it is reserved for something else), other naming rules are similar to other languages.
 Variables do not need to be declared, they come to existence when they are assigned something.
-Unlike C/C++/Java "Python is Dynamically-Typed", python's variable does not actually hold the value itself but a pointer to the storage where the value is stored.
+Unlike C/C++/Java, Python is Dynamically-Typed.
+Python's variable does not actually hold the value itself but a pointer to the storage where the value is stored.
 This means the variables can point to any type of object.
 This allows for example, a variable assigned string be changed to any int, float, data structure, custom object.
 ```python
 ## variable names example
 MyInt, some_var, my_string12, SOME_NUMBER